jedinym/sqc-text/main.typ

 providing a few additional validations.

 === Python API
 The main part of the library consists of a simple Python API.
-Users utilise the `SQCClient` object to interact with SQC instances.
+Users utilize the `SQCClient` object to interact with SQC instances.
 To create the object, users must pass their credentials to the client, which will then use them to communicate with SQC.
 Optionally, the users can specify a different URL of the